solomonshalom/Bublr/README.md

 ## Packages // Weapons

 The Abyss also has a new-sub-repo (If that make sense, hopefully), known as the Packages or if your feeling for something different, they are also called [Weapons](https://theabyss.ink/solomonlijo/guideofabyss).
 These are typically plugins that are independent of The Abyss but do enhance it's experiance, currently I've published the first weapon of choice, [Zen](https://zen.theabyss.ink) - an ultra(beautiful) platform to articulate your thoughts before plublishing it and while you could do this inside of The Abyss, Zen is designed to be more minimal w/ no distraction whatsover.
-OH, also - it's [open-source](https://github.com/solomonshalom/zen)
+OH, also - it's [open-source](https://github.com/solomonshalom/zen) <3

-We will soon launch a space for developers to create their packages and publish them!
+We will soon launch a space for developers to create their weapons and publish them!

 ## Getting Started